How Quickly Can Endometriosis Grow Back After Surgery?

 • The severity of the illness at the time of surgery: the more serious the illness, the more probable it appears to be to return.

-• The completeness of lesion removal: lesions may eventually come again if any are left behind after surgery.
+• Poor lesion removal: lesions may eventually come back if any are left behind after surgery.

 How to Stop Endometriosis from Recurring?